 Craig Gosse, MD, FRCPC, Canada

-Certified Disability Management Professionals (CDMPs) and Certified Return to Work Coordinators (CRTWCs) bring a unique perspective to this research; they have firsthand experience of employer understanding, commitment and execution of Return to Work programs and can draw from their own experience to share the organizational factors that they have seen influencing workplace practices.
+Certified Disability Management Professionals (CDMPs) and Certified Return to Work Coordinators (CRTWCs) bring a unique perspective to this research; they have firsthand experience of employer understanding, commitment and execution of Disability Management programs and can assess how important different organizational factors are in ensuring successful Disability Management programs.

-This is an opportunity to contribute to research which will be shared with the provincial and federal governments, who are supportive of NIDMAR’s work and seeking to better understand the changes needed, in both legislation and common practice, in order to ensure better outcomes for ill and injured workers.
-In December 2021 we will be hosting a small focus group, lead by Kara Arnold and Lorne Sulsky.
-Those who do not participate in the focus group will be invited to share their input through a subsequent survey in the New Year.
+This is an opportunity to contribute to research which will be shared with the provincial and federal governments, who are supportive of NIDMAR’s work and seeking to better understand the changes needed, in both legislation and organizational practice, in order to ensure better outcomes for ill and injured workers.
+In December 2021 we hosted small focus group, led by Kara Arnold and Lorne Sulsky.
+Those who did not participate in the focus group are now invited to share their input through an online survey.

 Summary of Key Details: